Foligno: Events

-Ten "defunct" rioni have been absorbed by the ones above: Borgo, Fonte del Campo, Cipischi, Croce, Falconi, Feldenghi, Franceschi, Menacoda, Piazza Vecchia and Spavagli.
+Giostra della Quintana

 The Giostra della Quintana is a knight ring jousting tournament based on a historical event.
 It takes place in the town of Foligno.
 Actually the challenges take place in June (1st Challenge) during a Saturday night and September (the counter-challenge) the 2nd or 3rd Sunday of September.

 The definition of Quintana comes from the 5th road of the Roman military Camps, where the soldiers were trained to the lance fighting.
 They run against a dummy-soldier, trying to catch a ring hanging from an arm of the dummy.
 Here the origin of the tournament's name, but the first definition and documented "Quintana" as a knights' jousting tournament during a festival, dates back to 1448.
 Since then, Foligno's "Quintana" was held uninterruptedly every year.
 In 1946 the actual "Giostra della Quintana" was reborn.
 In 1613 the Priors included the Quintana in the events of Carnival festivals, and all has been historically documented.

 There are ten knights, each representing a quarter of the town.
 Rushing at gallop, they have to catch 3 rings having smaller size at each tournament.
 The rings are hanging from a rotating statue represent Mars, the Roman God of War.
 The statue is in oak original dating back until 1613 (17th century) having a shield and a straight arm.
 A number of happenings involve the whole town and a parade of 800 persons dressed in original-like precious dresses walk in the town the day before the joust takes place.